pooley182/Plex-Meta-Manager-Wiki/Walkthrough-Local.md

       + CategoryInfo          : SecurityError: (:) [], PSSecurityException
       + FullyQualifiedErrorId : UnauthorizedAccess
   ```
-  That shows you skipped the saecond step above under installing Python for Windows.
+  That shows you skipped the second step above under installing Python for Windows.

   You will need to take care of that before moving on.